eworx-Marketing-Suite/NodeJS-API-Demo-Project/README.md

 setApiSecurityContext('[Account]', '[Username]', '[Password]', '[Application]');
 setApiServiceUrl('https://mailworx.marketingsuite.info/Services/JSON/ServiceAgent.svc');

-//create additional properties to use in request -> use the documentation to determine what properties are needed for a specific function let additionalProperties = [
+//Create additional properties to use in request -> use the documentation to determine what properties
+//are needed for a specific function let additionalProperties = [
     {
         Name: 'ResponseDetail',